Introductory course: Swedish language and culture

 Participation is free of charge.
 The course has no compulsory parts or examination, and does not give academic credits.
 Participants will receive a certificate after completing the course.

-The language part of the course consists of a mix of lectures (to over 500 students at once), section meetings led by teaching assistants, and online exercises.
-Its aim is to give an introduction to the Swedish language.
-After finishing the course, the students should have reached the level A1 according to CEFR, the Common European Framework of Reference for Languages in the Swedish language.
+The language part of the course begins in period 1 with a series of interactive Zoom-lectures, aiming to give an introduction to the Swedish language.
+In period 2, students are offered to participate in conversation classes led by teacher assistants, in order to practice easy everyday Swedish.
+After finishing the course, the student should have reached the level A1 according to CEFR, the Common European Framework of Reference for Languages, in the Swedish language.
 Students should, for example, be able to:

 - understand basic, naturally-spoken Swedish and participate in very simple conversations

 - understand simple written texts and everyday life-messages